Unique Things to Do in Paris

 In the 18th century, the cemeteries within the boundaries of Paris were cleared, and bones moved into a labyrinth of tunnels under the streets of Paris.

-These tunnels are known as the Catacombs, and now visitors can explore some of these underground galleries, which is said to be the final resting place of around six million Parisians.
+These tunnels are known as the Catacombs of Paris, and now visitors can explore some of these underground galleries, which are said to be the final resting place of around six million Parisians.

 Visiting tunnels and tunnels decorated by skulls can become monotonous after a while, plus the lines to enter are always super long.
-To get the most out of these underground experience and avoid the lines, we highly recommend joining a Paris Catacombs guided tour with skip-the-line access.
+To get the most out of this Paris underground experience and avoid the lines, we highly recommend joining a Paris Catacombs guided tour with skip-the-line access and access to restricted areas.

-45- Eat your Favorite Crêpes in the Best Crêperies in Paris
+45- Eat Yummy Crêpes in the Best Crêperies in Paris

 One of the best things to eat in Paris is crêpes!
 Whether you prefer sweet or savory or want to sit down and eat them with a knife and fork or roll them up and eat on the go – the crêpes in Paris are some of the best you’ll ever eat.